turingschool-examples/webpack-starter-kit/README.md

 # Wheel of Fortune Cookies

 The goal of this project was to recreate the hit game show Wheel of Fortune!
-It is designed for three players and features two four full rounds and a Bonus Round for the lucky winner!
+It is designed for three players and features four full rounds and a Bonus Round for the lucky winner!

 ![screenshot of main screen](https://user-images.githubusercontent.com/40923979/52435299-b7652700-2ace-11e9-8bbb-d061618b9865.png)